natlogica/hundred-days/r1-log.md

 ### R1D86
 Today I'm working on Chapter 2 in _Head First Python_.
 Reading files from disk and storing information in variables.
 Bringing that data into a table for more processing.

+### R1D87
+Starting Chapter 3 in HFP.
+Learning about processing list data.
+Working with for loops and converting data types.